Null Hypothesis - Explained

 - The null hypothesis is created against an alternative hypothesis with an objective to display no existing variations between variables.
 In other words, it says that there is no difference between the mean and a variable.

 - Hypothesis testing, by using a certain confidence level, lets a statistical model to either accept or neglect a null hypothesis.

-A Little More on What is the Null Hypothesis
+How is the Null Hypothesis Used?

 Null hypothesis is also referred to as the conjecture.
 It is based on the belief that odds are responsible for creating any sort of difference or variations in a given set of variables.
 In contrast to the null hypothesis, there exists another hypothesis known as alternative hypothesis.
 The null hypothesis refers to the first claim that the value of the population mean tends to be equal to the claim value.
 For instance, a particular pasta brand takes 12 minutes on an average to cook well.
 Hence, the null hypothesis for this assumption would be: The population mean is equivalent to 12 minutes.
 In case, there is a rejection of the null hypothesis, the alternative hypothesis would be accepted in return.
 A statistical model can accept or reject a null hypothesis falling in a specific confidence interval by using hypothesis testing.
 This test involves four steps which are:

 - First of all, the statistician should state null and alternate hypothesis, out of which only one would be accurate.

 - The second step is to create an analysis strategy in order to evaluate the information.

 - The third step is to implement the plan or strategy created in the second step, and do sample data analysis.